-Management believes the Company is poised for continued strong performance in 2021 due to its focus on efficiency and its lean cost structure, partially reflecting cost reduction measures enacted in 2020 in response to the pandemic, as well as a longstanding focus on profitability, efficiency, and the rationalization of assets to avoid internal overcapacity.
-The company also has material opportunities for growth and cost synergies related to its recent acquisition of UPS Freight, some of which have already materialized.
-TFI is particularly well positioned to benefit from the expansion of e-commerce, which provides both growth and margin expansion opportunities for its P&C and Logistics business segments, and from the emerging rebound in the industrial economy which benefits its Specialized TL and LTL businesses.
+While the December quarter typically reflects seasonal weakness, management believes the Company is poised for continued strong year-over-year performance for the remainder of 2021 despite the end of the Canada Emergency Wage Subsidy, due to its focus on efficiency and its lean cost structure, partially reflecting cost reduction measures enacted in 2020 in response to the pandemic, as well as a longstanding focus on profitability, efficiency, and the rationalization of assets to avoid internal overcapacity.
+TFI is particularly well positioned to benefit from the expansion of e-commerce, which provides both growth and margin expansion opportunities for its P&C and Logistics business segments, and from potential future strength in the industrial economy which benefits its Specialized TL and LTL businesses.
+The company also continues to have material opportunities for growth and cost synergies / cost reductions related to this year's acquisition of UPS Freight (now TForce Freight).

-TFI's current positioning, now enhanced by the acquisition of UPS Freight, should enable the Company to produce even stronger results than in past years under normalized economic conditions.
-Longer term, regardless of the operating environment, management's goal is to build shareholder value through consistent adherence to its operating principles, including the intense customer focus exhibited by its many dedicated professionals, its asset-light approach to the business, continual efforts to enhance efficiencies including a focus on freight quality, and maintaining strong liquidity and a conservative balance sheet.
+Under normalized economic conditions, TFI International's favorable positioning, which was significantly enhanced by this year's acquisition of UPS Freight, should enable the Company to produce even stronger results than in past years.
+Longer term, regardless of the operating environment, management's goal is to build shareholder value through consistent adherence to its operating principles, including the intense customer focus exhibited by its many dedicated professionals, its asset-light approach to the business, continual efforts to enhance efficiencies including a focus on freight quality, a keen focus on free cash flow generation, and maintaining strong liquidity and a conservative balance sheet.